-I only know of the existance of this show thanks to a page of excellent photos on the Steve Latham photography site - click here to visit it - select the BOC link on the left-hand side to see the photos from this gig...
+Before I got the Pollstar figures, I only know of the existence of this gig thanks to a page of excellent photos on the Steve Latham photography site - click here to visit it - select the BOC link on the left-hand side to see the photos from this gig...

 93-08-21: Waterfront, Stockton, California Setlist:

 No End to Show as Police Shut down the event a whole hour prior to listed curfew...
 Mini riots followed, but nobody was injured, just fucking upset!!!

 The 8/21/93 Stockton, CA show setlist is off, it should have "Dominance & Submission" as the the 3rd song, I was there, yeah the Police told the promoters to pull the plug without warning, around 11:00 pm on a Saturday night, outdoors, no less.
 What a crock of b/s.

 Anyway it was a fun show up until they shut it down, of course just as Buck started to play "DFTR" the crowd was pissed!

 Well, although there's no "Dominance" listed on Bolle's tape, as all the other shows around this time featured it at no 3, it seems a safe bet that you're right on that one...

 Free concert on the beach.
 Stage facing south on a blisteringly hot, late summer afternoon.
 Not overly crowded so it was easy to get up close to the stage.

 The only detail I remember is a bunch of people wearing heavy leather and jeans jackets despite the hot weather.
 The music sounded great.